 Residents per year: 6

 The Emergency Medicine Residency Program at Saint Vincent Hospital provides its residents with the necessary experience, knowledge, guidance, and skills to become a complete and well-rounded emergency physician.
-Saint Vincent is proud to be unveiling a brand-new emergency department in 2019 with an integrative layout including rooms for critical care and procedures with mobile monitoring capability and in room radiography.
+Saint Vincent unveiled a brand-new emergency department in 2019 with an integrative layout including rooms for critical care and procedures with mobile monitoring capability and in-room radiography.
 All residents are trained to use EPIC EMR and voice dictation for charting.
-The department also has its own video assisted intubation devices including a CMAC and disposable fiberoptic scopes as well as two mobile, bedside ultrasound machines.
+The department also has its own video-assisted intubation devices, including a CMAC and disposable fiber optic scopes, as well as two mobile bedside ultrasound machines.

-Applications are accepted through ERAS (Electronic Residency Application Service) only.
+Applications are accepted through Electronic Residency Application Service® (ERAS®) only.
 The deadline for applying is November first of the year before desired start of the program.
-Saint Vincent Emergency Medicine participates in the NRMP (National Resident Matching Program) to fill all PGY 1 positions.
+Saint Vincent Emergency Medicine participates in the NRMP (National Resident Matching Program) to fill all PGY-1 positions.

 The completed application should include:

 Interviews for application to the Emergency Medicine Residency are by invitation only and occur from November through February.

 Residents are paid a yearly salary per the list below, divided into bi-weekly paychecks.
 Direct deposit is required.

 The Emergency Medicine Residency Program - Erie is part of the graduate medical education (GME) opportunities offered by the AHN Medical Education Consortium.
 Learn more about graduate medical education.

 Copyright © 2020 Allegheny Health Network.
 All rights reserved